jakubawieruk/infraTask/README.md

 ```

 ## Configuration Management
-I prepared an EC2 instance at AWS
+I prepared an EC2 instance at AWS via web console with these parameters:

 **OS:** Ubuntu 22.04